Academic Information and Policies

 • If more than one vehicle is used during the school year, a parking permit must be purchased for each vehicle.
 Additional permits are $5.

 • The parking permit must be placed in the rear window on the lower left side.
-The fine for failure to display parking permit is $50.
+Failure to display the permit carries a fine of $50.

-• Vehicles must be registered with the Office of Student Life within 24 hours after the time they are brought to the campus.
+• Vehicles must be registered with the Office of Student Life within 24 hours of being brought to the campus.

 • Vehicles must be parked in the designated lot based on permit color.